IS MY CHILD READY FOR SCHOOL?

 When you are considering this question, call on the expertise of our professional team leaders and managers at Erina kindergarten for advice.
 If your child sees any health professionals, such as a speech or occupational therapist, our team leaders’ and managers insights can also be invaluable.

 At Erina kindergarten we also encourage families to speak with local schools who are also a good source of support in helping to decide if your child is ready for primary school.
-Visit the school and attend our annual school readiness orientation sessions held each year in July at Erina kindergarten where you can ask questions and get more information.
+Visit the school and attend our annual school transition orientation sessions held each year in July at Erina kindergarten where you can ask questions and get more information.

 If your gut is telling you that your child might not have the basic skills, they need to start school, there are likely some signs you can look out for.